dudiadikaryaa/cucumber-serenity/docs/details.md

    Note:
     ```gherkin
-    And the user input username asdf
+    And the user input username asdf //example of feature.file steps
     ```
     ```java
     @And("the user input username {word}")